 Legendary NBA player and Hall of Famer Steve Nash led the team to the top of Pool B with an upset win over Yugoslavia, but they eventually fell 68-63 to France in the quarterfinals.

 Has Canada ever won an Olympic medal in basketball?

 Canada has earned one medal in Olympic basketball as the men’s team won silver at the 1936 Olympic Games in Berlin.

 Is Canada sending a 3×3 basketball team to Tokyo?

 Canada’s 3×3 men’s basketball team is still in contention for a spot at Tokyo.
-They will compete in a qualifying tournament in March 2020 where the final 10 teams will be determined for the Olympic tournament.
+They will compete in a qualifying tournament, May 26-30, 2021 in Graz, Austria, where the final 10 teams will be determined for the Olympic tournament.

-Canada was drawn into a group with the Netherlands, Croatia, Latvia, and host India as they seek to qualify for the first-ever 3×3 basketball competition at the Olympics.
+Canada was drawn into a group with the Netherlands, Croatia, Latvia, and host Austria as they seek to qualify for the first-ever 3×3 basketball competition at the Olympics.